EPCCed/archer-gpu-course/section-1.01/README.md

 ```
 $ lscpu
 ```
-on Cirrus to see what the cache heirarchy looks like.
+on Cirrus to see what the cache hierarchy looks like.

 Other latency hiding measures exist, e.g., out-of-order execution where instructions are executed based on the availability of data,